harta55/EnTAP/docs/source/basic_usage.rst

 Usage
 ^^^^^

 All source databases must be provided in FASTA format so that they can be indexed for use by DIAMOND.
-This can be completed independent of EnTAP with DIAMOND or as part of the configuration phase of EnTAP.
+This can be completed independent of EnTAP with DIAMOND (- - makedb flag) or as part of the configuration phase of EnTAP.
 While any FASTA database can be used, it is recommended to use NCBI (Genbank) sourced databases such as RefSeq databases or NR.
 In addition, EnTAP can easily accept EBI databases such as UniProt/SwissProt.

+EnTAP can recognize the species information from these header formats ONLY (NCBI and UniProt):

+* [homo sapiens]

+* OS=homo sapiens

-EnTAP can read the species information from these header formats.
-If the individual FASTAs in a custom database do not adhere to one of these two formats, it will just not be possible to weight examine taxanomic or contaminant status from them.
+If the individual FASTAs in a custom database you create do not adhere to one of these two formats, it will not be possible to weight taxonomic or contaminant status from them.

 The following FTP sites contain common reference databases that EnTAP can recognize:
    * RefSeq: |ref_comp|

    * Plant RefSeq: |ref_plant|

    * Mammalian RefSeq: |ref_mamm|

    * NR: |ref_nr|

    * SwissProt: |uni_swiss|

        * Reviewed